semdinsp/gatsby-alekafish-delog/_data/blog/2022-05-18-government-relations-and-licenses.md

 ![](/assets/justiceminster.jpeg)

-### Fishery Licensed Email
+### Fishery License Renewed

-During the recent trip Miss Mardiati was also able to renew the fishery license for import and export of sustainably harvested coals and fish (live).
+During the recent trip Miss Mardiarti was also able to renew the fishery license for import and export of sustainably harvested coals and fish (live).

-Supported by Trade Invest
+## Supported by Trade Invest

 Trade Invest Timor Leste assisted in securing our licenses.
-We extend our grateful appreciate for their support.
+We extend our grateful appreciation for their support and the support of their team of experts.

 ![](/assets/tradeinvest.jpeg)